-Across the Group, the largest contribution of over £23m, is made by local employees (c£14m for LSEC, c£9m for LSEAT), followed by local supply chains generating £14m (c£11m for LSEC, c£3m for LSEAT).
-In addition, an increased staff CPD programme across both the College and Trust, a return to in-person student work placements, and a more focused approach to health and wellbeing have contributed to the increased social value generation.
-Improved data collection and validation techniques were employed this year, with a view to further develop data collection processes during the next academic year.
+For context, in 2021/22 the SVP validated figures reported £33.6m social value across the Group.
+The largest contribution of over £29m, is made by local employees (c£17m for LSEC, c£12m for LSEAT), followed by local supply chains generating £14m (c£3m for LSEC).
 Social action initiatives including the EDI Grants programme, and the national Good for Me Good for FE campaign have further contributed to social value generation.